Instantaneous continuous loss of regularity for the SQG equation

 We note that some numerical simulations suggested the existence of solutions with very fast growth of $|\nabla \theta |$ starting with a smooth profile by a collapsing hyperbolic saddle scenario \cite{CMT}, \cite{OY} and \cite{CLSTW}).
 However, such a scenario cannot develop a singularity as was proved by C\'ordoba \cite{cordoba}, see also \cite{CF}, where a double exponential bound on $|\nabla \theta |$ is obtained.
-Another result, due to Scott \cite{scott} discusses about blow-up scenario, where the fast growth of $|\nabla \theta |$ is associated to a cascade of filament instabilities.
+Another result, due to Scott \cite{scott}, discusses a blow-up scenario in which the fast growth of $|\nabla \theta |$ is associated to a cascade of filament instabilities.

 In this work we are concerned with a stronger notion of ill-posedness than strong ill-posedness or nonexistence.
 To be precise, given $s\in (3/2,2)$ and $\varepsilon>0$ we construct initial data $\theta_0\in H^s$ with $\| \theta_0 \|_{H^s} \leq \varepsilon$ such that the unique local-in-time solution exists for $t\in [0,T]$, for some $T>0$, and loses regularity not only instantaneously at $t=0$, but continues to lose it continuously in $t$.
 Namely, there exists $c>0$ such that the solution $\theta (x,t)$ is such that $ \theta (\cdot ,t ) \in {H^{s/(1+ct)}}$ and $ \theta (\cdot ,t ) \not \in {H^\beta }$ for any $\beta > s/(1+ct)$.